 Votes will be counted by the inspector of election appointed for the meeting, who will separately count "For" votes; "Against" and "Abstain" votes (with respect to proposals other than the election of directors); and broker non-votes.
 "Abstain" votes will be counted towards the vote total for each proposal, and will have the same effect as "Against" votes.
-Broker non-votes have no effect and will not be counted towards the vote total for Proposals 1, 2, and 4.
-Broker non-votes will be counted towards the vote total for Proposal 3 and will have the same effect as "Against" votes.
+Broker non-votes have no effect and will not be counted towards the vote total for Proposals 1, 2, and 3.

 If your shares are held by your broker as your agent (that is, in "street name"), you will need to obtain a proxy form from the institution that holds your shares and follow the instructions included on that form regarding how to instruct your broker to vote your shares.
-If you do not give instructions to your broker, your broker can vote your shares with respect to "discretionary" items, but not with respect to "non-discretionary" items are proposals considered routine under the rules of the New York Stock Exchange on which your broker may vote shares held in street name in the absence of your voting instructions.
+If you do not give instructions to your broker, your broker can vote your shares with respect to "discretionary" items, but not with respect to "non-discretionary" items.
+Discretionary items are proposals considered routine under the rules of the New York Stock Exchange on which your broker may vote shares held in street name in the absence of your voting instructions.
 On non-discretionary items for which you do not give your broker instructions, the shares will be treated as broker non-votes.